codalab/codabench/documentation/docs/Developers_and_Administrators/Codabench-Installation.md

 To enable SSL:

 - If you already have a DNS for your server that is appropriate, in the `.env` simply set `DOMAIN_NAME` to your DNS.
 Remove any port designation like `:80`.
 This will have Caddy serve both HTTP and HTTPS.

+!!! warning "For a public instance, HTTPS is strongly recomended"

 ### Validate user account on local instance